 There are not enough words for me to be able to use to describe how much I love this Gainsborough Studios melodrama.
-There is something in this film for everyone to enjoy – adventure, romance, passion, danger, suspense and an impressive recreation of Regency era home interiors and clothes.
+There is something in this film for everyone to enjoy – adventure, romance, passion, danger, suspense – as well as an impressive recreation of Regency era home interiors and clothes.

 Plus the film has Margaret Lockwood.
 Margaret was the best bad girl in British cinema history.
 I think Margaret really shone in the Gainsborough films of the 1940’s and this particular film features one of her finest screen performances.
 The way she played her roles in these films means that audiences love to hate her, and they also really don’t want her characters to leave the films.

 Is it just me or does anyone else look at Margaret and think that someone blended Vivien Leigh and Hedy Lamar together to make one woman?
 It’s crazy how much Margaret looks like both of those women.

 As well as being a very enjoyable film, I also find it very interesting to watch.
 The character of Barbara and the choices she makes show her to be frustrated with her life, and also with the restrictions placed on her life because of her gender.
 At the time the film is set, women were seen as nothing more than objects of pleasure for their husbands and were expected to bear children and run the family home.